BlackGEM

-BlackGEM is a planned array of optical telescopes located at the La Silla astronomical observatory in Chile.
+BlackGEM is an array of optical telescopes located at the La Silla astronomical observatory in Chile.
 This system is specifically designed to detect the optical counterparts from gravitational wave sources detected with Virgo and LIGO.
 Principal investigator of the array is Paul Groot.

 Characteristics

-The BlackGEM array will consist of 10-15 telescopes each 65 cm in diameter.
+The BlackGEM array will consist of 10-15 telescopes each 65 cm in diameter when completed.
 This configuration uniquely allows the pointing of the combined telescope to be matched to the often elongated ellipse-shaped source-location estimates provided by gravitational wave detectors.
 Once an optical counterpart has been detected, all telescopes are pointed at the target giving a light-collecting area and sensitivity equivalent to that of a single 3.5 m diameter telescope, but with a larger two-square-degree field of view.

 Each telescope is equipped with a 10,000 by 10,000 pixel CCD with 9 micron pixel size that samples the full focal plane of the telescope.
 This, combined with the (f/5.5) focal length of the telescope, means that the angular resolution of the instrument is limited only by the seeing (which is about 1 arcsecond at La Silla).
-This enables spectroscopic follow-up of any detected gravitational wave source with for instance the nearby Very Large Telescope.
+Being located at this longitude enables rapid spectroscopic follow-up of any detected gravitational wave source with, for instance, the Very Large Telescope.